 5. Pricing and Bidding Your Jobs

-This is where you will learn how to make a profit cleaning houses by setting your rate correctly and knowing what motivates customers.
+This is where you will learn how to make a profit cleaning houses by setting your rate correctly, knowing what motivates customers, and I take you step-by-step through the bidding process so you know how to do an estimate for house cleaning.
 By knowing exactly what your customers want, you can set a rate that will allow you to make a comfortable profit and grow your business.

 6. Business Forms and Why You Need Them